romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 The Si-poor Fe-Ti-rich rocks exhibit a strong planolinear texture (LS tectonites, **Fig. 6.2.1**).
 Here, the pyrigranites show a penetrative foliation with no development of structures such as transposed foliations or lineations, folds or boudins.
 However, lenses and boudins of pyrigarnites are commonly found embedded in the Opx-free garnet granulites (see examples in **Section 4**).
 These rocks show ample evidence of plastic deformation (dislocation creep), including microstructures developped within grains (**REF***) and strong preferential crystallographic orientations in the main minerals (**Fig. 6.2.2**).
 Spectacular examples of trondhjemitic veins cutting the tectonic foliation are also observed in the pyrigarnites, although not in this outcrop (**Fig. 4.X**).

-> NOTE: Add missing REF.
+> NOTE Marco: Add missing REF.

 <img src="cabo-ortegal/fieldguide_figures/day2-01.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>